Mumbai: Thank Modi for pothole-free Western Express Highway

-Authorities fixed the stretch from the airport’s domestic terminal till the new Kalanagar flyover before the prime minister’s visit
+If the WEH has become pothole-free and smoothly levelled, you have PM Modi to thank.
+Authorities fixed stretch from airport's domestic terminal till new Kalanagar flyover before his visit

 If the Western Express Highway (WEH) has become pothole-free and smoothly levelled, you have Prime Minister Narendra Modi to thank.
 Just a day before the PM’s visit to Bandra Kurla Complex (BKC), the state government authorities fixed the complete stretch of the highway from Mumbai airport’s domestic terminal till the new Kalanagar flyover.

 The authorities used a mixture of stone and tar and then levelled the surface using road-rollers